RalphBacon/ATTiny85_Fuse_Resetter/README.md

 # ATTiny85_Fuse_Resetter
 Want to use all SIX GPIO pins on the ATTiny85?
 Now you can.
+See my video #87 at https://www.youtube.com/c/RalphBacon

 So you like the ATTiny85 chip but wish you could use ALL the pins as GPIO pins?
 Your wish is granted!